Hunger Relief in Africa

 Lack of access to nutritious food is truly devastating to children, families and entire communities.
 Watch the story of 13-year-old Keynyang, a brave young boy trying to support his family after conflict forced them to flee their home in South Sudan.
 With no money or food, his family is trying to survive by eating leaves.

 Keynyang's story demonstrates that extreme poverty and hunger is often the result of external factors that are far beyond the family's control.
 However, with the right support, there is hope.
 We have almost 40 years of experience of saving lives and supporting self-sufficiency for some of the world's most vulnerable populations.
 We are able to help communities become more resilient to external factors that cause extreme poverty and hunger, and help families recover from natural disasters or forced displacement.

 Solutions to Poverty and Hunger in Africa

 In humanitarian emergencies, we provide cash transfers or cash-for-work programs to help families in crisis buy food and support local markets while also enabling them to make their own choices about their most urgent needs.
-Every year we reach 14.7 million people with lifesaving programs in 50 countries.
+Every year we reach more than 21 million people with lifesaving programs in 50 countries.

-Find out more facts and information about our work in Africa by visiting our countries page.
+Find out more about our work in Africa by visiting our countries page.